Ayurveda and Eczema

 Dos and Don’ts

-Patola (Tricosanthes dioica) , Guloochi ( Tinospora cordifolia) , Katurohini (Picrorrhiza kurrora) , Manjishta (Rubia cordifolia) , Neem (Azadiracta indica) , Chandana (Santalum alba) , Khadira (Acacia catachu) , Sariba (Hemidesmus indica) , Vasaka (Adathoda vasica) , Haridra (Curcuma longa) , Bakuchi (Psoralea corylifolia) , Mustha (Cyperus rotundus) are the some of the useful herbs.
+Patola (Tricosanthes dioica) , Guloochi ( Tinospora cordifolia) , Katurohini (Picrorrhiza kurrora) , Manjishta (Rubia cordifolia) , Neem (Azadiracta indica) , Chandana (Santalum alba) , Khadira (Acacia catachu) , Sariba (Hemidesmus indica) , Vasaka (Adathoda vasica) , Haridra (Curcuma longa) , Bakuchi (Psoralea corylifolia) , Mustha (Cyperus rotundus) are the some of the useful herbs that may be useful during ayurvedic treatment for eczema.

 AYURCLINIC Services – Indian Natural Therapies